Best Life Insurance Companies NZ 2026 - Complete Provider Review

 1. Financial Strength (25%)

-- Credit ratings: AM Best, S&P, Moody's ratings
+- Credit ratings: A.M.
+Best, S&P, and other agency ratings

 - Claims paying ability: History of paying claims promptly